cgwire/gazu/docs/usage.md

 it in the [Github issues](https://github.com/cgwire/cgwire-api-client/issues).
 Even better, you can contribute by directly adding it to the code.

-The client is divided in seven modules:
+The client is divided in eight modules:

 * *person*: functions related to studio members
 * *project*: functions related to running productions
 * *asset*: functions related to asset and asset types.
 * *shot*: functions related to shots, sequences and episodes.
+* *scene*: functions related to layout scenes (which will lead to shots).
 * *task*: functions related to tasks, task types and assignations.
 * *files*: functions related to file path generation.
 * *user*: functions related to current user data.